KilianKoch/Leven-Search/README.md

 This function is also in O(nm), with n,m the respective lengths of input and compare.

-The third function is the search algorithm to use in arrays.
+The third function is the search algorithm for arrays.
 There we use the following properties:

 | property   |      datatype      |  usecase | standardValue |
 |----------|:-------------:|------:|------:|